ppwwyyxx/wechat-dump/README.md

             ./decrypt-db.py <path to EnMicroMsg.db> <imei> <uin>
             ```

-    NOTE: you may need to try different ways to get imei,
+    NOTE: you may need to try different ways to get IMEI/MEID,
 		because things behave differently on different phones.
-		Some phones may have multiple imei, you may need to try them all.
+		Some phones may have multiple IMEIs, you may need to try them all.
 		See [#33](https://github.com/ppwwyyxx/wechat-dump/issues/33).

 		If decryption doesn't work, you can also try the [password cracker](https://github.com/chg-hou/EnMicroMsg.db-Password-Cracker)